edited by S.E. Schlosser

-A pillar of snowy salt once stood on the Nebraska plain, about forty miles above the point where the Saline flows into the Platte, and men used to call it the Salt Witch.
-A Native American tribe was for a long time quartered at the junction of the rivers, its chief a man of blood and muscle in whom his people gloried, but so fierce, withal, that nobody made a companion of him except his wife, who alone could check his tigerish rages.
+A pillar of snowy salt once stood on the Nebraska plain, about forty miles above the point where the Saline flows into the Platte, and people used to call it the Salt Witch.
+A tribe was for a long time quartered at the junction of the rivers, its chief a mighty man in whom his people gloried, but so fierce, withal, that nobody made a companion of him except his wife, who alone could check his rages.

-He dropped a lump of salt before them and told them the following story.
-After travelling far over the prairie he had thrown himself on the earth to sleep, when he was aroused by a wailing sound close by.
+He told them that after travelling far over the prairie he had thrown himself on the earth to sleep, when he was aroused by a wailing sound close by.
 In the light of a new moon he saw a hideous old woman brandishing a tomahawk over the head of a younger one, who was kneeling, begging for mercy, and trying to shake off the grip from her throat.
 The sight of the women, forty miles from the village, so surprised the chief that he ran toward them.
 The younger woman made a desperate effort to free herself, but in vain, as it seemed, for the hag wound her left hand in her hair while with the other she raised the axe and was about to strike.

-At that moment the chief gained a view of the face of the younger woman-it was that of his dead wife.
-With a snarl of wrath he leaped upon the hag and buried his own hatchet in her brain, but before he could catch his wife in his arms the earth had opened and both women disappeared, but a pillar of salt stood where he had seen this thing.
+At that moment, the chief gained a view of the face of the younger woman-it was that of his dead wife.
+With a snarl of wrath, he leaped upon the hag and buried his own hatchet in her brain, but before he could catch his wife in his arms the earth had opened and both women disappeared.
+A pillar of salt stood where he had seen this vision.

 After hearing his report, the tribe devised a sacred ceremony which they performed whenever they went to the column to gather salt, to keep the Salt Witch from working any more other evil.

 Citation: Skinner, Charles M. Myths and Legends of Our Own Land.
 Philadelphia: J.B.
 Lippincott Company, 1896.
 This article is in the public domain and is part of the cited work.